devkral/django-fast-ratelimit/README.md

 ## settings

+-   `RATELIMIT_TESTCLIENT_FALLBACK`: in case instead of a client ip a testclient is detected map to the fallback.
+Set to "invalid" to fail.
+Default ::1
 -   `RATELIMIT_GROUP_HASH`: hash function which is used for the group hash (default: md5)
 -   `RATELIMIT_KEY_HASH`: hash function which is used as default for the key hash, can be overridden with hash_algo (default: md5)
 -   `RATELIMIT_ENABLE` disable ratelimit (e.g. for tests) (default: enabled)